Robert-van-Engelen/unix-tools/README.md

 ![TUI](UNIXToolsScreenShot.png)

+Some TUI screens include demos and "easter eggs" that run when you press `d` for `demo`.

+Pressing `u` for `update` does not work, because the course materials are no longer posted online where `wget` expects them.

 ## Viewing and interacting with the TUI presentations

 I wrote this series of lectures for undergraduate computer science students in 2018.
 The material is based on *"Linux Commands, Editors, and Shell Programming"* by Mark Sobell, 3rd edition, 2012, Prentice Hall.